Houston and Southeast Texas

 Visit Garner State Park’s CCC Buildings

-Sam Houston Statue
+Gaze up at the Sam Houston Statue

-Located at 7600 Highway 75.
-The Visitor Center offers area information.
-Open Monday to Friday from 9 a.m. to 5 p.m., Saturday 10 a.m. to 5 p.m. and Sunday 11 a.m. to 5 p.m.
-Free to visit.
+Located at 7600 Highway 75, the Visitor Center offers area information.
+It is open Monday through Friday from 9 a.m. to 5 p.m., Saturday from 10 a.m. to 5 p.m. and Sunday from 11 a.m. to 5 p.m.
+It is free to visit.

-Sam Houston Memorial Museum
+Visit the Sam Houston Memorial Museum

 Located on the campus of Sam Houston State University, walk through a 15-acre area to learn about the first president of the Republic of Texas.
-As his homestead, visitors will see the original buildings along with historical artifacts.
+At his homestead, visitors will see the original buildings along with historical artifacts.

 Located at 1836 Sam Houston Ave.
-Open Tuesday to Saturday from 9 a.m. to 4 p.m. and Sunday from noon to 4 p.m.
-No admission.
+Open Tuesday to Saturday from 9 a.m. to 4:30 p.m. and Sunday from noon to 4:30 p.m. (closed Monday).
+It is free to enter.

 Palo Duro State Park and its CCC Cabins

-Sam Houston State University
+Tour Sam Houston State University

-It offers guided tours on weekdays and they are free.
+It offers guided tours on weekdays, and they are free.
 A self-guided tours are also available.

 The SHSU Visitor Center is located at 1905 University Ave., Huntsville.

-Texas Prison Museum
+Visit the Texas Prison Museum

 What to do in New Braunfels